Firewalls and Network Security Fundamentals

 Network Segmentation and VLAN Usage

-A firewall at the perimeter is useful for controlling what comes in from the internet.
+Internal network segmentation is as important as perimeter defense because it limits lateral movement after an attacker gets inside, which the 2023 Verizon DBIR confirms happens in the majority of serious breaches.
 But network segmentation—dividing your internal network into segments and controlling traffic between segments—is just as important for limiting damage once an attacker is inside.

 The concept is straightforward: if an attacker compromises a workstation in your organization, you don't want them to immediately have access to your database servers, your financial systems, your customer data, or your backup infrastructure.
 You control traffic between network segments using the same principles as perimeter firewalls.
 Workstations are on one segment.
 Servers are on another.
 You define rules that specify which segments can communicate with which other segments.
 In many cases, workstations shouldn't be able to initiate connections to servers at all—servers should only be accessed through specific applications or systems.